 Most patients in Diabetic Ketoacidosis are lethargic, depressed and will not eat.
 They are dehydrated and frequently nauseated.
 Blood glucoses are extremely high and ketones can be detected in the urine.
 The goal is to gradually correct all the imbalances, get the patient out of the extreme fat-burning state, and establish some sort of initial regulation of the Diabetes.
 Prognosis is generally fair as long as the complicating disease (the disease that is happening on top of the diabetes mellitus) can be resolved.
 That said, round-the-clock monitoring of electrolytes and blood sugars is needed to safely guide the patient through the crisis and this kind of care has significant expense.
 Ketoacidosis involves potential disasters in potassium, phosphorus, pH, blood sugar, and sodium.
 All of these parameters must be controlled.
 The goal is to convert the complicated diabetic patient into an uncomplicated diabetic patient but the patient will still be diabetic at the end of treatment.

 WHAT TO EXPECT IN THE HOSPITAL

-The sooner the crisis is noted, the faster treatment can be instituted.
-Because eletrolyte changes can be moment by moment, blood testing is necessary throughout the day to keep track and keep the imbalances corrected.
+The sooner the crisis is recognized, the faster treatment can be instituted.
+Because electrolyte changes can be moment by moment, blood testing is necessary throughout the day to keep track and keep the imbalances corrected.
 Ideally a facility that offers 24 hour care is employed.
 Aside from the monitoring required to manage the ketoacidosis, testing to determine the precipitating stress is necessary as well.

 Very low levels of phosphorus also accompany diabetic ketoacidosis and if levels drop too low, the patient’s red blood cells will begin to burst, unable to maintain integrity.
 Phosphorus is also supplemented through the intravenous fluid solution.